ekmixon/gloo-mesh/docs/content/_index.md

 # Gloo Mesh Open Source

 Welcome to Gloo Mesh, the open-source, multicluster, multimesh management plane.
-Gloo Mesh simplifies service mesh operations and lets you manage service meshes across multiple clusters from a centralized management plane.
+With Gloo Mesh, you can secure external and internal networking traffic to your applications across clusters from a centralized management plane.

 {{% notice tip %}}
 {{< readfile file="static/content/try_gme" markdown="true">}}